atrocore/docs/developer-guide/02.own-modules/docs.md

+---
-# How to create own module
+title: How to create own module
+taxonomy:
+    category: docs
+---

 ## Overview
 In this tutorial you will learn how to create and install your own module for AtroCore software development platform.